IDIL Tracks

 Details

-TheEngineering ResearchTrack is centered around three engineering schools in Montpellier (Polytech Montpellier, ENSCM, and Institut Agro) and aims to strengthen the link between education, research, and innovation while fostering collaboration between schools and laboratories on innovative projects.
+TheEngineering ResearchTrack is centered around three engineering schools in Montpellier (Polytech Montpellier, ENSCM, and Institut Agro) and aims to strengthen the link between education, research, and innovation while fostering collaboration between the schools and research laboratories on innovative projects.

 As part of these schools’ curricula, the Engineering Research Track offers:

-• Participation in an orientation seminar bringing together students from the three schools, featuring a world-class lecture on a Muse-related theme (Feed , Protect) and group work sessions on sustainable transitions;
+- Participation in an orientation seminar bringing together students from the three schools, featuring a world-class lecture on a Muse-related theme (Feed , Protect) and group work sessions on sustainable transitions;

-• Transversal courses followed in common: experimental approach, writing scientific articles in English, bibliographic research and monitoring, etc;
+- Transversal courses followed in common: experimental approach, writing scientific articles in English, bibliographic research and monitoring, etc;

-• Work on a research and development project;
+- Work on a research and development project;

-• A literature review for a research project, the development of experimental protocols, data collection, analysis and processing of results, writing, and learning about peer review in accordance with best practices and research ethics.
+- A literature review for a research project, the development of experimental protocols, data collection, analysis and processing of results, writing, and learning about peer review in accordance with best practices and research ethics.
 This project may eventually be disseminated in the form of a scientific publication and/or a patent.

-• A final-year R&D internship at a public or private laboratory.
+- An end-of-study R&D internship at a public or private laboratory.

 Contact